smasongarrison/D3mirt/README.md

 3. Plotting

-For more details on the `D3mirt` package, including extended examples of analysis and functions, please see the vignette included in the package documentation.
+For more details on the `D3mirt` package, including extended examples of analysis and functions, please see the vignette included in the package.

 # 1. Model Identification